-A summary of the main points of a fast-moving online roundtable discussion which included an audience Q&A, which took place in autumn of 2020.
+A summary of the main points of a fast-moving online roundtable discussion including an audience Q&A, which took place in autumn of 2020.

 Families and end of life companions should be allowed into hospitals and nursing homes to be with patients who are dying of Covid-19, according to leading experts in end of life care.
 The highlighting of this issue formed a key part of the discussion during a virtual roundtable titled Rethinking accompaniment at the end of life.

 A panel of experts discussed how accompaniment has changed in light of the coronavirus pandemic and what this might mean for the future of end of life care.
 The roundtable was hosted by the Centre for the Art of Dying Well at St Mary’s University on 28 September and chaired by Shelagh Fogarty of LBC Radio.
 Participants were encouraged to send in questions.

 Baroness (llora) Finlay, professor of palliative medicine, crossbench peer and member of the All Party Parliamentary Health Group, said separating dying patients from their loved ones violated their human rights and compounded their grief.